 But she had to, and so she hurtled herself through the air with all her might.
 Her hands and knees hit the corridor floor hard, the impact knocking through her whole body and sending shocks through her system that it took her a frighteningly long moment to recover from; it was as if she was frozen in the transporter.
 But after that she was on her feet, and the smell was so strong it had to be close by.

 There was only one door in the whole corridor; she ran to it.
-For a moment she thought it wouldn’t open, but it slid aside.
+Then she thought it wouldn’t open, but it slid aside.

 There before her lay a mangled body, so badly burnt she couldn’t even tell its sex.
 It wore a Starfleet combadge, but there was nothing else to give it any identity, and it almost felt as if it wasn’t anyone in general anyway, just another one of many, because they were all dead, she didn’t even know how she knew that, but she did.